Good news, anyone? Elvis Andrus signing brings needed dose to White Sox camp

 “We get it, based on how we performed and what happened last year, why a lot of those expectations publicly have tempered.
 Internally, I don’t think expectations have changed.”

-Having Andrus back gave everyone around the Sox something to feel good about, a stark contrast to Wednesday when pitchers and catchers reported with Hahn opening his remarks addressing Major League Baseball’s investigation of domestic abuse allegations against Mike Clevinger.
+Having Andrus back gave everyone around the Sox something to feel good about, a stark contrast to Wednesday, when pitchers and catchers reported and Hahn opened his remarks addressing MLB’s investigation of domestic abuse allegations against Mike Clevinger.

-It was not a dour day of what ordinarily is one of the most upbeat days of a long season.
+It was a dour day on what ordinarily is one of the most upbeat days of a long season.

 No one was smiling.